The importance of refactoring in code readability

 The examples I showed are very simple, but I hope you get the idea of how little changes can make a big difference.

-There is no perfect code, we can always improve it, and refactoring is a great way to do that, so don't be afraid to broke things but remember to have automated tests! 😅
+There is no perfect code—we can always improve it, and refactoring is a great way to do that.
+So don't be afraid to break things, but remember to have automated tests! 😅